Xanthohumol Supplement – Antioxidant Extracted From Hops

 Once you have identified the best xanthohumol supplement for your needs, you want to make sure it is safe to take.
 For the most part, xanthohumol supplements are safe to take when consumed by mouth.

 It is a popular option for short-term medicinal use with most consumers.

 However, there are a few xanthohumol side effects to be aware of.

 First, hops can cause dizziness in some people.
 Additionally, women taking this supplement might notice some changes to their menstrual cycle.

-It’s yet to be determined if taking a xanthohumol extract supplement is safe for pregnant women or those who are breastfeeding.
-To stay on the safe side, it's best to avoid during these times.
+It is yet to be determined if taking a xanthohumol extract supplement is safe for pregnant women or those who are breastfeeding.
+To stay on the safe side, it is best to avoid taking it during these times.

 Additionally, there are some chemicals in hops that act like estrogen, which can affect people with hormone sensitivities.
-You shouldn’t take this supplement if you have endometriosis or breast cancer.
+You should not take this supplement if you have endometriosis or breast cancer.